Lease Accounting Agent

 LLM-extract contract data and proposed lease parameters What contract terms, payments, options, modification clauses, variable consideration triggers, and end-of-lease provisions are in the contract that may affect lease accounting?
 AI Agent Auditor

-LLM extraction from contract text supports IFRS 16 + ASC 842: identifies non-cancellable lease term, extension options with required notice, termination options, fixed payments, variable payments (CPI-indexed, market-rent reset, performance-based, usage-based), purchase options, residual value guarantees, end-of-lease restoration provisions, modification clauses, sublease prohibitions or restrictions; LLM confidence + features logged per extracted clause; never auto-determines accounting outcomes - human reviewer applies IFRS 16.18 reasonably certain test and IFRS 16.27 in-substance fixed test.
-Contracts in scope include real estate leases, equipment leases, vehicle fleet leases, IT and office equipment leases, embedded leases in supply contracts and outsourcing arrangements
+LLM extraction from the contract text supports both IFRS 16 and ASC 842, identifying the non-cancellable lease term, extension options with required notice, termination options, fixed payments, variable payments (CPI-indexed, market-rent reset, performance-based or usage-based), purchase options, residual value guarantees, end-of-lease restoration provisions, modification clauses and any sublease prohibitions.
+The LLM logs confidence and features per extracted clause but never determines accounting outcomes; the human reviewer applies the IFRS 16.18 reasonably certain test and the IFRS 16.27 in-substance fixed test.
+Contracts in scope include real estate, equipment, vehicle fleet and IT and office equipment leases, plus embedded leases in supply contracts and outsourcing arrangements.

 Decision Record